 Use the new Numbered Pins now available from Heirloom Creations to keep the strips in their correct order.
 This great container holds pins numbered 1-10 on one side and 11-20 on the back side.
 Click here to buy!

 Or use a Frixon pen, number the fabrics 1-8 to help keep them in order.
 The Frixon pen is removed with the heat of the iron.
-We love these pens and have even included one in Sara’s Starter Pack.
+We love these pens.
+Pick one up in our store.

 Use Best Press to help reduce stretch after cutting these gentle bias wedges.
 It will also help when sewing these bias edges together.
 (My favorite is the new PEACH scent).